SamuraiAck/macy/README.md

 ## Roadmap

-- Rework transmit rate for testing throughput
+- Rework rate option for testing throughput
 - Display statistics when the user selects a cell in the table
+- Analyze PIM packets to identify common problems
+- Add support for Source-Specific Multicast (SSM)
 - Add daemon mode so macy can be run as a system service
-- Analyze PIM packets to identify common problems
-- Add support for source-specific multicast (SSM)?
-- Add a web interface?
+- Maybe a web interface?